Tyrn/wei/the-insider-en.typ

      "What skirt do you want?"

-     "I've just seen one at a fair - a long blue silk skirt, with a "dancing flowers" embroidering and with three bands along the  lap  with pictures  of fishes, animals, and birds."
+     "I've just seen one at a fair---a long blue silk skirt, with a "dancing flowers" embroidering and with three bands along the  lap  with pictures  of fishes, animals, and birds."